Many students ask us which of the four GED subtests they should take first.

 They feel that if they pass Math first, for example, the rest may seem like a breeze.
 Then again, this such a personal decision.

-Students who love subjects such as history, geography, or biology may benefit if they take the GED Social Studies or the Science test first if they opt to take the easiest parts for them to start with.
+Many students opt to take the easiest parts for them to start with.
 For more information on free Language Arts classes, check here.

 One GED subtest at a time